anders-biostat/sc_methods/Tm_dist/README.md

 S. Anders, 2018-06

+*To properly display the math formulae, creat an HTML file with:* `pandoc README.md -o README.html -s --mathjax `

 ### Project overview

 Here, I try out some ideas on distance emasures for single-cell RNA-Seq data on the Dropseq data from the Tabula muris project.